 August 2020: My Final Year Project student Terence Lim has won the NUS Outstanding Undergraduate Researcher Prize!
 Congratulations to Terence!

 I am a cognitive scientist interested in how people (and computers) reason about other people: how they think and what they feel.

 I am an Assistant Professor of Information Systems and Analytics within the School of Computing at the National University of Singapore.
 I am affiliated with the NUS Artificial Intelligence Lab (νSAIL, pronounced "NU-SAIL"), and with the Institute for Applied Learning Sciences and Educational Technology (ALSET).

-I also hold a concurrent appointment as a Research Scientist at the A*STAR Artificial Intelligence Initiative (A*AI), an agency-wide, cross-institute programme that focuses research efforts on human-centric AI.
+I also hold a concurrent appointment as a Research Scientist in the Institute for High Performance Computing, A*STAR, where I contribute to Integrative Social Science and human-centric AI research efforts (an initiative formerly known as the A*STAR Artificial Intelligence Initiative).
 The Agency for Science, Technology and Research (A*STAR) is the national agency that coordinates Singapore's publicly-funded research and development.